rombrew/phobia/doc/CLI.md

 Almost all of the configuration is to change the value of the registers.

-You can also export configuration registers values in plain text using a **reg_export** command.
+You can also export configuration registers values in plain text using a **config_export** command.
 The output of this command can be fed back into the CLI to restore the configuration.

 To save the values of the configuration registers in the flash there is a **flash_write** command.
 Register values from the flash are loaded